ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 file.
 Having access to that file via third party tools is a major advantage to using RM.

-Convert all Facts/Events of a certain type to Facts/Events of a different type.
+This utility can convert all facts(also called events) of a certain type to facts of a different type.
+Facts in RM come in two styles: Personal and Family.
+Personal Facts are attached to a single person while Family Facts are attached to a database family.
+A database family consists either 1 or 2 people, labeled internally as Father and Mother.
+Either the father or mother may be "unknown" and thus set to 0 in the database.
+Database families do not include any offspring.
+The utility will not create a new personal fact for a father ID=0 or add a mother ID=0 as a witness.

 Allowed conversions:
 Personal => Personal